Clifton Furnace

 Clifton Furnace is a historic cold blast charcoal furnace located near Clifton Forge, Alleghany County, Virginia.
 It was built in 1846 of large, rough-hewn, rectangular stones.
 It measures 34 feet square at the base and the sides and face taper towards the top.
-The furnace went out of blast in 1854 and revamped in 1874.
+The furnace went out of blast in 1854 and was revamped in 1874.
 It was abandoned in 1877.

 It was added to the National Register of Historic Places in 1982.